Mimr3w/Mimr3w/README.md

   <img src='https://github-readme-stats.vercel.app/api?username=Mimr3w&show_icons=true&count_private=true'>
 </p>
 <h3 align='center'>
-  <a href="https://mimr3w.ir"> mimr3w.ir </a> <a href="https://rahmani.pw"> rahmani.pw </a>
+  <a href="https://rahmani.pw"> rahmani.pw </a>
 </h3>
 <details align='center'>
   <summary>More about me</summary>

   It was a joke, there is no more info here  `¯\_(ツ)_/¯`

-  If you want to know more about me here is my site https://mimr3w.ir, or just view my contacts in my blog https://rahmani.pw and I would gladly answer your questions or try to help you out with whatever you need!
+  If you want to know more about me here is my site https://rahmani.pw, and I would gladly answer your questions or try to help you out with whatever you need!

   <sub>In fact, if you think about it, this above was actually more information about me :)<sub>
 </details>